tuffy/emuman/README.md

 This is a ROM manager primarily for MAME that's based around storing ROM files in non-merged, uncompressed sets.
-That means instead of storing all the ROM files for `pacman` in a `pacman.zip` file, we will create a `pacman` directory and place all its ROM files in that directory without the use of zip files at all.
+That means instead of storing all the ROM files for `mrdo` in a `mrdo.zip` file, we will create a `mrdo` directory and place all its ROM files in that directory without the use of zip files at all.
 One directory per machine, and one file per ROM.